List of Tour de France general classification winners: History

 The Tour de France was established in 1903 by the newspaper L'Auto, in an attempt to increase its sales.
 The first race was won by Frenchman Maurice Garin.
-He won again the next year, but was disqualified after allegations that he had been transported by car or rail arose.
-Henri Cornet became the winner after the dispute was settled; he is the youngest to win the Tour.
+He won again the next year, but was disqualified after allegations that he had been transported by car or rail.
+Henri Cornet became the winner after the dispute was settled, and is the youngest to win the Tour.
 Following the scandals in 1904, the scoring system was changed from being time-based to a point-based system, in which the cyclist who has the fewest points at the end of the race is victorious.
 This system lasted until 1912, when the time-based system was reintroduced.
-French cyclists were successful in the early Tours; the first non-Frenchman to win the Tour was François Faber of Luxembourg, who won in 1909.
+French cyclists won the first six Tours, before François Faber of Luxembourg won in 1909, the first non-Frenchman to win.

-Belgian riders were more successful before and after the First World War (which suspended the Tour from 1915 to 1918).
-In the 1920s, trade teams dominated the Tour; cyclists such as Nicolas Frantz won the Tour with the Alcyon team.
-However, when Alcyon cyclist Maurice De Waele won the Tour in 1929 while ill, the organisers decided to introduce national teams the following year, to stop team tactics from undermining the race.
+Belgian riders were more successful before and after the First World War, which caused the Tour to be suspended from 1915 to 1918.
+In the 1920s, trade teams dominated the Tour, and cyclists such as Nicolas Frantz won the Tour with the Alcyon team.
+When Alcyon cyclist Maurice De Waele won the Tour in 1929 while ill, the organisers decided to introduce national teams the following year, to stop team tactics from undermining the race.
 Because of the Second World War, the Tour de France was suspended from 1940 to 1946.